 5. Payments: Buyer shall pay to Seller at the rate shown in Exhibit A for all energy delivered in accordance with the terms and conditions hereof.

-6. Scheduling: Seller shall sell and deliver, or cause to be delivered, and Buyer shall purchase and receive, or cause to be received, the Product(s) in the amounts specified in Exhibit B at the Delivery Point(s) for the Delivery Period as specified in Article 7 and Seller shall arrange and be responsible for transmission service to the Delivery Point(s) and shall schedule or arrange for scheduling services with its transmission providers to deliver the Product(s) to the Delivery Point(s).
-Buyer shall arrange and be responsible for transmission service at and from the Delivery Point(s) and shall schedule or arrange for scheduling services with its transmission providers to receive the Product(s) at the Delivery Point(s).
-Any notification addressing scheduling by the Parties shall be via recorded telephone line or telefacsimile, or other written form, in the manner provided for in this Section 30 of this Agreement.
-Seller shall be deemed to have properly scheduled Product(s) for delivery, if any such notice to schedule Product(s) for delivery, pursuant to the terms of this Agreement, is made via a recorded telephone line or is deemed effective pursuant to Section 30 of this Agreement.
-If Buyer is unable to receive or cause to be received, the Product(s), or any part thereof, such notification to Seller shall be via recorded telephone line or telefacsimile, or other written form in the manner provided for in Section 30 of this Agreement.
+6. Scheduling: Seller shall sell and deliver, or cause to be delivered, and Buyer shall purchase and receive, or cause to be received, the Product(s) in the amounts specified in Exhibit B at the Delivery Point(s) for the Delivery Period as specified in Article 7 and Seller shall arrange and be responsible for transmission service to the Delivery Point(s) and shall schedule or arrange for scheduling services with its Transmission Providers to deliver the Product(s) to the Delivery Point(s).
+Buyer shall arrange and be responsible for transmission service at and from the Delivery Point(s) and shall schedule or arrange for scheduling services with its Transmission Providers to receive the Product(s) at the Delivery Point(s).
+Any notification addressing scheduling by the Parties shall be in a manner provided for in Section 30 of this Agreement.
+Seller shall be deemed to have properly scheduled Product(s) for delivery, if any such notice to schedule Product(s) for delivery, pursuant to the terms of this Agreement, is made in a manner provided for in Section 30 of this Agreement.
+If Buyer is unable to receive or cause to be received, the Product(s), or any part thereof, such notification to Seller shall be in a manner provided for in Section 30 of this Agreement.

-7. Delivery Period: For each Business Day in the Summer Period of the years 2002 through 2006, Seller shall deliver the Product(s) in accordance with the schedule specified in Exhibit B to the Delivery Point(s) commencing hour ending (“HE”) 06:00 AM ET and continue such delivery until (HE) 11:00 PM ET.
+7. Delivery Period: For each Business Day in the Summer Period of the years 2002 through 2006, Seller shall deliver the Product(s) in accordance with the schedule specified in Exhibit B to the Delivery Point(s) commencing at 07:00 AM EPT and continue such delivery until 11:00 PM EPT.

 8. Failure to Deliver or Receive energy

 a.
-If Seller fails to schedule and/or deliver all or part of the Product(s) pursuant to this Agreement, and such failure is not excused under the terms of the Product(s) or by Buyer’s failure to perform, then Seller shall pay Buyer, on the date payment would otherwise be due in respect of the month in which the failure occurred an amount for such deficiency equal to the positive difference, if any, obtained by subtracting the Contract Price from the Replacement Price.
+If Seller fails to schedule and/or deliver all or part of the Product(s) pursuant to this Agreement, and such failure is not excused under the terms of the Product(s) or by Buyer’s failure to perform, then Seller shall pay Buyer, on the date payment would otherwise be due in respect of the month in which the failure(s) occurred an amount for such deficiency equal to the positive difference, if any, obtained by subtracting the Contract Price from the Replacement Price.
 The invoice for such amount shall include a written statement explaining in reasonable detail the calculation of such amount.

 b.
-If Buyer fails to schedule and/or receive all or part of the Product(s) pursuant to this Agreement and such failure is not excused under the terms of the Product(s) or by Seller’s failure to perform, then Buyer shall pay Seller, on the date payment would otherwise be due in respect of the month in which the failure occurred an amount for such deficiency equal to the positive difference, if any, obtained by subtracting the Sales Price from the Contract Price.
+If Buyer fails to schedule and/or receive all or part of the Product(s) pursuant to this Agreement and such failure is not excused under the terms of the Product(s) or by Seller’s failure to perform, then Buyer shall pay Seller, on the date payment would otherwise be due in respect of the month in which the failure(s) occurred an amount for such deficiency equal to the positive difference, if any, obtained by subtracting the Sales Price from the Contract Price.
 The invoice for such amount shall include a written statement explaining in reasonable detail the calculation of such amount.

 9. Title to and the risk of loss related to the Product(s) shall pass from Seller to Buyer at the Delivery Point(s).